There are many dangers outdoors. In such cases, remember this:

 countermeasure

-Summary and supplements
+Summary and Supplementary Notes

-Japan's largest camping, outdoor, and news magazine | Camp Hack
+Japan's largest camping and outdoor news magazine | Camp Hack